 The Mary Gillick Portrait - Minted from 1957-1968:

 Even though Elizabeth II reigned from 1952, her first Sovereignwas not minted until 1957.
 The obverse portrait, designed by sculptor Mary Gillick, depicts a young and beautiful Queen Elizabeth II wearing a wreath.
 Mary Gillick's uncrowned portrait featured on allSovereigns between 1957-1968, and the design continues to grace the Maundy Money distributed each year by the Queen.
 As the first ever Gold Sovereign of Queen Elizabeth II, it is especially covetet all over the world.

 The Arnold Machin Portrait - Minted from 1974-1984:

 The second edition of the Queen Elizabeth II Gold Sovereign was designed by sculptor Arnold Machin.
 Mintedfrom 1974-1984, his magnificent portrait depicted a young Queen Elizabeth II wearing the 'Girls of Great Britain and Ireland' tiara, which had been given to the Queen as a wedding present in 1947 by her grandmother, Queen Mary.
 A version of Machin's portrait has appeared on British postage stamps since 1967.
-His popular design is still highly sought-after by collectors and investors.
+His popular design is still highly sought-after.

 The Ian Rank-Broadley portrait - Minted from 1998-2014: